Girl Scouts give free masks to Guyon Saunders Resource Center

 According to Wagner, for the Guyon Saunders Resource Center, a little help goes a long way.

-“To have an organization recognize us and want to help us is huge,” Wagner stated.
+“To have an organization recognize us and want to help us is huge,” Wagner said.